 Albert Haynesworth, Washington Redskins

 Get used to seeing the Redskins.
 They, along with the Browns, are on this list multiple times.
 And Albert Haynesworth is far and away one of Washington’s most disappointing free agent signings.
 In 2009, the highly-touted defensive tackle was inked to a seven-year, $100 million deal with a $5 million signing bonus and $41 million guaranteed.
 In return, Haynesworth boycotted off-season workouts, fought with new head coach Mike Shanahan, and only logged 2.5 sacks during the 2010 season.
 This era in D.C. sports ended with Haynesworth being suspended without pay.

 Next: Speaking of Washington …

 Adam Archuleta, Washington Redskins

-The early 2000s were not kind to D.C. sports in the way of NFL free agent signings.
+The early 2000s were not kind to D.C. sports as far as NFL free agent signings go.
 Prior to the Haynesworth fiasco, the Redskins signed safety Archuleta to a staggering seven-year, $35 million deal.
 While Archuleta had previously been successful for the St. Louis Rams, he only made seven starts and was then benched in one season with the Redskins.
 The following season, he was playing in Chicago.

 Next: Troubles at the QB position …